mbachry/mosquitto_pyauth/README.md

     cd mosquitto_pyauth
     make

+Alternatively you can pass full path to mosquitto sources using `MOSQUITTO_SRC` variable:

+    make MOSQUITTO_SRC=/path/to/mosquitto-src

 If all goes ok, there should be `auth_plugin_pyauth.so` file in the current directory.
 Copy it under path accessible for mosquitto daemon, e.g.: `/usr/local/lib/mosquitto/`.